oh-my-fish/oh-my-fish/README.md

 #### `omf update` _`[omf]`_ _`[<package>...]`_

-Update the framework and installed packages.
+Update Oh My Fish, all package repositories, and all installed packages.

 - When called without arguments, update core and all installed packages.
 - You can choose to update only the core, by running `omf update omf`.